codeceptjs/CodeceptJS/docs/data.md

  }
 ```

-Then, calling `I.have('user')` inside a test will create a new post for you.
+Then, calling `I.have('user')` inside a test will create a new user for you.
 This is done by sending POST request to `/api/users` URL.
 Response is returned and can be used in tests.

 At the end of a test ApiDataFactory will clean up created record for you.
 This is done by collecting